browniefed/blog/source/_posts/2015-06-06-react-native-tinder-like-cards.markdown

 categories: tinder react-native cards swipe react
 ---

+# CHECK OUT ====> [https://github.com/brentvatne/react-native-animated-demo-tinder](https://github.com/brentvatne/react-native-animated-demo-tinder) for a better demo with the new Animated API!!!

 ## Intro

 The test of all good frameworks is how easy it is to implement Tinder right?
 Well with `react-native` we do get the benefits of flex box as well as some transforms which we'll take advantage of.